MichaelAHood/project/README.md

 # Documentation

 ## 1. Data Pipeline
-###Contains:
-  1. web_scraping.ipynb (Prototype code to scrape address and listing id from zillow, can be used with a proxy.
+  1. **web_scraping.ipynb** (Prototype code to scrape address and listing id from zillow, can be used with a proxy.
 Need to convert this to a script).
-  2. zillow_api.ipynb (Ipython notebook to query Zillow API, convert the output into a JSON like format for insertion into MongoDB.
+  2. **zillow_api.ipynb** (Ipython notebook to query Zillow API, convert the output into a JSON like format for insertion into MongoDB.
 Also writes a csv of listings that could not be accessed via Zillow API - which is over half.)
-  3. walkable_api.ipynb (Ipython notebook to query walkable API for addresses, updates MongoDB with the walkscore info for each listing.)
+  3. **walkable_api.ipynb** (Ipython notebook to query walkable API for addresses, updates MongoDB with the walkscore info for each listing.)
-## 2. Cleaning and Processing
+##2.
+Cleaning and Processing
   a.
 Dealing with missing values
   b.
 ## 3. Implementing the Recommender